Mehmed II: War with Moldavia (1475–1476)

 Finally, Stephen faced the Ottomans in battle.
 The Moldavians luring the main Ottoman forces into a forest that was set on fire, causing some casualties.
 According to another battle description, the defending Moldavian forces repelled several Ottoman attacks with steady fire from hand-guns.
 The attacking Turkish Janissaries were forced to crouch on their stomachs instead of charging headlong into the defenders positions.
 Seeing the imminent defeat of his forces, Mehmed charged with his personal guard against the Moldavians, managing to rally the Janissaries, and turning the tide of the battle.
 Turkish Janissaries penetrated inside the forest and engaged the defenders in man-to-man fighting.

 The Moldavian army was utterly defeated (casualties were very high on both sides), and the chronicles say that the entire battlefield was covered with the bones of the dead, a probable source for the toponym (Valea Albă is Romanian and Akdere Turkish for "The White Valley").

 Stephen the Great retreated into the north-western part of Moldavia or even into the Polish Kingdom and began forming another army.

 The Ottomans were unable to conquer any of the major Moldavian strongholds (Suceava, Neamț, and Hotin) and were constantly harassed by small-scale Moldavian attacks.
 Soon they were also confronted with starvation, a situation made worse by an outbreak of the plague, and the Ottoman army returned to Ottoman lands.
 The threat of Stephen to Wallachia continued for decades.
 That very same year Stephen helped his cousin Vlad the Impaler return to the throne of Wallachia for the third and final time.
-Even after Vlad's untimely death several months later Stephen continued to support, with force of arms, a variety of contenders to the Wallachian throne succeeding after Mehmet's death to instate Vlad Călugărul, half brother to Vlad the Impaler, for a period of 13 years from 1482 to 1495.
+Even after Vlad's untimely death several months later Stephen continued to support, with force of arms, a variety of contenders to the Wallachian throne succeeding after Mehmed's death to instate Vlad Călugărul, half brother to Vlad the Impaler, for a period of 13 years from 1482 to 1495.